ibrahimimg/handling-input-streams/README.md

-Handle input stream based on the input type:  webcam, image or video
+### Python OpenCV Capture

+Handle input streams, show a webcam feed, video \
+or use it to display an input image

 Run